 Jordan Hall Video and Audio Recording Policy

 NEC students and student ensembles may have opportunities to perform in NEC’s Jordan Hall.
-Jordan Hall concerts are audio recorded by NEC” professional engineering staff and archived in the Blumenthal Family Library.
-Recordings of required student recitals or NEC student ensembles can be requested through the NEC Audio/Visual Services department.
-Students presenting unrequired recitals may hire the AVS department to record (audio/video/stream) their recital for a fee.
+Jordan Hall concerts are audio recorded by NEC professional engineering staff and archived in the Blumenthal Family Library.
+Recordings of required student recitals or NEC student ensembles can be requested through the NEC Recording and Performance Technology Services department (RPTS).
+Students presenting unrequired recitals may hire the RPTS department to record (audio/video/stream) their recital for a fee.

-Students who would like to hire a videographer for NEC ensemble concerts must first seek approval from NEC’s College Artistic Manager, Hank Mou, at least 30 days in advance of the concert date.
-Requests for approval of video recording can be emailed at Hank.Mou@necmusic.edu.
+Students who would like to hire a videographer for NEC ensemble concerts must first seek approval from NEC’s Director of Recording and Performance Technologies Services, Lisa Nigris, at least 30 days in advance of the concert date.
+Requests for approval of video recording can be emailed at firstname.lastname@example.org.
 Any requests approved for video recording of Jordan Hall concerts will be done so under the following conditions:

 - You, or your appointed videographer, will video tape only that portion of the concert in which you are the featured soloist.
 No other portion of the concert may be recorded.